Inria-NERV/vizaj/README.md

 Vizaj is based on Three.js and the sofwtare is licensed under the terms of the BSD-3-Clause license.

-The example data contained in the BCI-NET/vizaj/data folder can be freely reused under the CC BY license.
+All data contained in the BCI-NET/vizaj/data folder can be freely reused under the CC BY license.

 This tool aims to be a 3d visualization tool for networks with fixed node position.
 It it provided with a GUI which helps customizing the nodes, links background, support item, camera and any extra informations.